 If you’re convinced that your organization could benefit from SOC 2 mapping, there are a few best practices that will enable you to better understand, analyze, and implement the information portrayed in your mapping objectives.

-Effective mapping will compare each framework to the five Trusted Principles.
+Effective mapping will compare each framework to the five categories.
 They form the bedrock of SOC 2 compliance.
-Out of these five TSPs, there is only one principle that is mandatory for SOC 2 compliance – Security.
-The other four principles, Availability, Processing Integrity, Confidentiality, and Privacy are optional and your organization can determine the scope of your audit and which other principles would be most beneficial to your organization.
+Out of these five TSPs, there is only one category that is mandatory for SOC 2 compliance – Security.
+The other four categories, Availability, Processing Integrity, Confidentiality, and Privacy are optional and your organization can determine the scope of your audit and which other categories would be most beneficial to your organization.

-The five Trust Principles are vast and include precise guidelines, requirements, and controls.
-If you’d prefer to brush up on your TSPs first, here’s A Beginner’s Guide to the Five SOC 2 Trust Service Principles.
+The five Trust Services Categories are vast and include precise guidelines, requirements, and controls.
+If you’d prefer to brush up on your this first, here’s A Beginner’s Guide to the Five SOC 2 Trust Services Categories.

 Which other framework do you feel would best apply to your organization?
 The closest framework to SOC 2 compliance is ISO 27001 compliance, making it a popular second framework choice, as the controls and policies you’ve implemented for SOC 2 compliance have already set the foundation for ISO 27001, having several overlaps.
 Another popular choice as an additional framework is HIPAA compliance, as it is required by law for those subject to its rules.